milanm/DotNet-Developer-Roadmap/README.md

 ### 3. ASP.NET Core

-It is a cross-platform, high-performance framework developed by Microsoft for building web apps, APIs, and microservices.
+It is a cross-platform, high-performance framework developed by Microsoft for **building web apps, APIs, and microservices**.
 You can also run your apps on Windows, Linux, or macOS.
 It's engineered for flexibility and scalability with features like built-in dependency injection and a robust configuration system.

 Here, you also need to know **web development fundamentals**, such as: